 After breakfast departure towards Pula, the oldest town on the Eastern Adriatic Coast.
-Sightseeing of Pula includes a visit of the beautiful Roman amphitheatre – the Arena.
+Sightseeing of Pula includes a visit to the beautiful Roman amphitheatre – the Arena.
 Then drive to Fažana and embark on a boat to National Park Brijuni.

 The sightseeing tour includes a ride in a tourist train, a visit to the remains of the Roman villa dating from the 1st century B.C. in the bay of Verige, the safari park which breeds zebras, Somali sheep, dromedaries, llamas and elephants.
 The tour also includes visits to the archaeological museum, located in the Citadel building from the XVI century and the Church of St. Germain with its permanent exhibition of copies of frescoes and Glagolitic writings from Istria.

 On the way back visit the antique town of Poreč and its complex of sacred buildings erected during the time of Bishop Euphrasius (6th century AD).
-One of the reasons why this complex is registered on the UNESCO's List of World Cultural Heritage is also the apse of Basilica which is with its ornamental decorations with figural mosaics one of the most remarkable examples of the mosaic art in Europe.
+One of the reasons why this complex is registered on the UNESCO's List of World Cultural Heritage is also the apse of Basilica which is with its ornamental decorations with figural mosaics one of the most remarkable examples of mosaic art in Europe.

 Return to Opatija.
-Dinner and overnight at the hotel in Opatija.
+Overnight in Opatija.

 Breakfast and early departure towards Zadar.
-Upon arrival sightseeing tour which includes the Cathedral of St. Anastasia, considered to be the most impressive basilica in Dalmatia, the church of St. Donatus, the ruins of Roman Forum.
+Upon arrival sightseeing tour includes the Cathedral of St. Anastasia, considered to be the most impressive basilica in Dalmatia, the church of St. Donatus, the ruins of Roman Forum.

 The Church of St. Donatus, a representative bishop's chapel dating back to the 8th century, is one of the few circular medieval churches in Europe with a concentric layout, while the cathedral and numerous other churches with their treasures of art showcase the wealth of the city.
 As you walk through the ancient streets, look up and you'll be awed by the opulent Gothic- and Renaissance-style windows.